Tire war: Aftermath

 Hoosier became a supplier to a development series, the ARCA Racing Series in 1995, which they and their successor company Continental AG (which acquired Hoosier in 2016 after being their distributor) continue to this day.
 For 2016, the tires were rebranded with Continental AG's General Tire brand.

 In April 1997, Goodyear officially became the exclusive tire supplier of NASCAR; this deal was subsequently extended until 2022, which theoretically would prevent another tire war.
 But in late 2006, when Goodyear workers went on strike, NASCAR once again approached Hoosier and proposed a backup plan for the 2007 season.
 That plan fell through after the strike ended.

 Currently, Goodyear, Continental and Pirelli are official NASCAR tire suppliers, depending on series.
-Goodyear supplies the three national series (Cup, Xfinity, Truck).
-Continental supplies NASCAR's regional touring series with two brands: General Tire with the ARCA Racing Series (Menards Series, Sioux Chief Showdown, East, and West, the Pinty's Series (Canada), and Peak Mexico Series, and Hoosier with the Whelen Modified Tour and Whelen Europe series.
-Most NASCAR Advance Auto Parts Weekly Series tracks contract with Continental for tires produced at their Plymouth, Indiana plant.
+Goodyear supplies the three national series (Cup, O'Reilly, and Truck).
+Continental supplies NASCAR's regional touring series with two brands: General Tire with the ARCA Racing Series (Menards Series, Sioux Chief Showdown, East, and West, the Canada Series, and Mexico Series, and Hoosier with the Whelen Modified Tour and Euro series.
+Most NASCAR Local Racing Series tracks contract with Continental for tires produced at their Plymouth, Indiana plant.
 Pirelli supplies the tires for NASCAR Brasil Sprint Race, which became an officially sanctioned NASCAR international series starting from the 2023 season.

 In Formula One

 Between the 1950s to the early 1990s, Formula One tire brands, such as Dunlop, Firestone, Continental, Goodyear, Avon Rubber, Englebert, Pirelli, and Michelin often warred with each other.
 From 1961 to 1963 the sport used Dunlop tires exclusively, and in 1987 and 1988 Goodyear took the same role during Pirelli's two-year sabbatical.

 In 1992, following Pirelli's exit, Goodyear became the sole Formula One tire supplier for four years.
 In 1997, Bridgestone entered the sport, but Goodyear would leave the sport following the 1998 season.
 That left Bridgestone as the sole tire provider until Michelin entered the sport in 2001, sparking a tire war that lasted until 2006.
-The tire wars during this period has been cited as a reason for six-car start at the 2005 United States Grand Prix.
+The tire wars during this period have been cited as a reason for the six-car start at the 2005 United States Grand Prix.

-After Michelin left at the end of 2006, Bridgestone became the sole tire supplier of Formula One until 2010, when Pirelli took over the duty as Formula One's sole tire supplier, a status it maintains as of 2024.
+After Michelin left at the end of 2006, Bridgestone became the sole tire supplier of Formula One until 2010, when Pirelli took over the duty as Formula One's sole tire supplier, a status it maintains as of 2026.